 REST WELL –

 Don’t roll your eyes because I am starting here.
-I am a mom of seven and I haven’t had a full night’s sleep in many years.
+I am a mom of eight and I haven’t had a full night’s sleep in many years.
 I know it isn’t feasible to get a solid eight hours of sleep on Sunday so you wake up bright eyed and bushy tailed.
 What I am saying is to be restful on Sundays.
 Try your best not to run around all day long and stay up all night long.
 You know how that will end.
 What did God do on the seventh day?
 He rested.

 I am a productive person by nature.
 I have goals, checklists, plans; I like to get things done.
 Laying around all day makes me anxious, truthfully.
 I have learned that this isn’t a bad thing.
 I can rest well on Sundays without feeling like I am wasting my day.